4ms/STS/STS-firmwares.md

 *New Features:*

-  * Reduced latency by pre-loading each sample file in a bank the first time each sample is played.
+  * __Reduced latency__ by pre-loading each sample file in a bank the first time each sample is played.
      * Latency from trigger until audio output as low as 0.7ms (with Trigger Delay turned to 0, see below)
      * The first time a sample is played after the bank is changed, latency is typically 5ms (may be more depending on wav file's sampling rate and bit depth).
 Subsequent times the sample is triggered the latency is 0.7ms
+  * __Variable "Trigger Delay"__: Edit + REC Sample knob
-  * Variable "Trigger Delay" to compensate for slew/lag when using a CV Sequencer with Sample CV or 1V/oct jacks
+    * Compensates for slew/lag when using a CV Sequencer with the Play Trig jack and the either the Sample CV or 1V/oct jack
-     * This feature also allows for futher latency reduction, since v1.3 and earlier had a built-in delay of about 14ms
+    * This feature also allows for latency reduction compared to prior firmware versions, which had a built-in delay of about 14ms
     * After receiving a trigger on the Play jack, the STS will wait the specified delay period before reading the 1V/oct and Sample CV jacks.
-     * Hold Edit and turn Rec Sample knob.
-The knob's numbers 1-10 correspond to a delay amount:
+    * To use: Press Edit and turn Rec Sample knob.
+The knob's numbers (1-10) correspond to a delay amount:
-        * PCB v1.0a: ranges from 0ms delay (knob at 1), to 14.3ms delay (knob at 10)
+        * PCB v1.0a: ranges from 0ms delay (knob at 1) to 14.3ms delay (knob at 10)
-        * PCB v1.1: ranges from 0ms delay (knob at 1), to 1.9ms delay (knob at 8), 4.1ms (knob at 9), 8.2ms (knob at 10)
+        * PCB v1.1: ranges from 0ms delay (knob at 1) to 1.9ms delay (knob at 8), and extra-long delays of 4.1ms (knob at 9) and 8.2ms (knob at 10)
-     * _Note: If upgrading the v1.4 causes your sequencer and STS to not play well together, set the Trigger Delay to "8" or higher_
+    * _Note: If upgrading to v1.4 causes your sequencer and STS to not play well together, set the Trigger Delay to "8" or higher_

-  * Can turning monitoring on or off for left and right channels separately.
+  * __Monitoring on/off per channel__: Left and right channels can monitor the inputs separately.
      * Pressing PLAY on one channel while monitoring is on will turn monitoring off for just that channel.
      * Only works in Mono mode.
      * Monitor LED blinks to indicate split monitoring.
      * _Typical use would be to patch Right OUT -> Left IN, then Left OUT -> mixer.
 Then record the right channel's playback._

-  * Can set the default bank to be loaded at start-up.
+  * __Start-up banks__: Can set the default bank to be loaded at start-up.
      * Hold down Edit + Bank 1 + Bank 2 + left PLAY (Save) for 1 second.
 Current bank selection will be saved as the default after power on.
+  * __Envelopes can be turned off__: Both percussive envelope and longer playback fade in/out envelope
+     * Two types of envelopes can be turned on or off:
+       * Percussive Envelopes: this is the decay-only envelope applied to playback when Length < 50% (actually an attack-only envelope when Reverse is on)
+       * Fade In/Out envelope: this is a very short envelope applied to any sample that's played with Length > 50%.
+It reduces clicks when starting, stopping, or looping playback.
+     * In System Mode, left channel Reverse button sets the envelope settings:
+       * Orange: Both envelopes enabled (default)
+       * Red: Percussive envelope disabled
+       * Yellow: Fade In/Out envelopes disabled
+       * Off: Both envelopes disabled
+     * Turning off all envelopes is recommended when playing CV sample files (wav files with clocks/gates, sequencer CV, or slow LFO waveshapes, etc).
+     * Turning off Percussive Envelopes is interesting when doing "Granular" patches (see User Manual for example patches)

 ----